PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 A drop-down next to the field is displayed when there are several languages installed \(disabled languages are diplayed in the drop-down\).
 It allows to choose in which language the field is displayed.
 Also, in the case of multilanguage, if an error occurs, then I must be warned in the message which language is problematic \([improvement 16299](https://github.com/PrestaShop/PrestaShop/issues/16299)\)
 * **Label when out of stock \(and back order allowed\)**: If completed and product quantity is &lt;= 0, it is displayed in front-office product page and quick view, instead of the message filled in Shop parameters &gt; Product settings &gt; Label of out-of-stock products with allowed backorders.
 A drop-down next to the field is displayed when there are several languages installed \(disabled languages are diplayed in the drop-down\).
 It allows to choose in which language the field is displayed.
 Also, in the case of multilanguage, if an error occurs, then I must be warned in the message which language is problematic \([improvement 16299](https://github.com/PrestaShop/PrestaShop/issues/16299)\)

+## Shipping tab

+**As a merchant I want to be able to manage carriers information for my products.**

+This tab is not displayed for a virtual product.

+### Package dimension

+-   **Width** - Unit Input - By default it’s set to 0.
+-   **Height**- Unit Input - By default it’s set to 0.
+-   **Depth**- Unit Input - By default it’s set to 0.
+-   **Weight**- Unit Input - By default it’s set to 0.

+### Delivery Time

+ -   **Delivery time**  - Radio buttons -
+		- **None**: No delivery time is displayed on the product page in front-office
+		- **Default delivery time**:

+			If the product is in stock, the value filled in Shop parameters > Products settings > “Delivery time of in-stock products” is displayed on the product page in front-office.

+			If the product is out of stock but orders are allowed, the value filled in Shop parameters > Products settings > “Delivery time of out-of-stock products with allowed backorders” is displayed on the product page in front-office.

+			There is an “edit” link that opens Shop parameters > Products settings in a new browser tab next to the radio button label.

+		- **Specific delivery time to this product**

+			If this option is used then Delivery time of in-stock products and Delivery time of out-of-stock products with allowed orders are enabled, otherwise it is disabled

+-   **Delivery time of in-stock products**- Text input - Placeholder: “Delivered within 3-4 days”.
+    A drop-down next to the field is displayed when there are several languages installed (disabled languages are diplayed in the drop-down).

+-   **Delivery time of out-of-stock products with allowed orders**- Text input - Placeholder: “Delivered within 5-7 days”.
+    A drop-down next to the field is displayed when there are several languages installed (disabled languages are diplayed in the drop-down).

+-   **Additional shipping fees**: By default, it’s filled with 0.000000
+    The amount is added to the total shipping cost according to the carrier selected in front-office.

+-   **Available carriers** - Radio buttons -
+	* All carriers -  All the carrier can delivered this product
+	* Only selected carriers - Dropdown

+If Only selected carriers is selected then the dropdown is enabled otherwise it is disabled
+	The dropdown lists all the carriers in checkboxes with the id of the carrier, the name and the delay.
+The users checks the carriers that can delivered the product.
+	The selected carriers are displayed in below the dropdown.

 ## Pricing tab